Nýdek: Sport

 Nýdek has a tradition of winter sports.
 In 1933, a ski jumping hill was built here, which still works today.

 Sights

-The most important historical monument is the Church of Saint Nicholas, built in 1576.
+The most important historical monument is the Church of Saint Nicholas.
+It is a wooden church, built in 1576.
+The tower dates from the end of the 18th century.

 An observation tower is located on the Velká Čantoryje mountain.
 It belongs to the most visited tourist destinations in the Moravian-Silesian Region.